dlembke97/leveraged-fund-trading/README.md

 * Start with paper trading credentials to make sure your configuration feels right for you before live trading.

 ## Alpaca set up guide
 1. Create an account at https://alpaca.markets/
-2. Switch to Paper trading (The upper left of the window should say "Paper")
+2. Switch to Paper trading (The upper left of the window should say “Paper”)
 3. Your account should automatically have (fake) funds in paper trading.
 Purchase some tickers that you envision using this tool with
 4. Generate your API key and Secret

     a.
-Click the settings gear (bottom left) and click "Profile"
+Click the settings gear (bottom left) and click “Profile”
     b.
-Click "Manage Accounts"
+Click “Manage Accounts”
     c.
-Click "Generate New Keys"
+Click “Generate New Keys”
     d.
-In the app, enter the resulting key and secret where prompted (you will need to be registered to the app first and logged in)
+In the app, enter the resulting key and secret where prompted
+       (you will need to be registered to the app first and logged in)